morwen80/credenza-backend/README.md

 # Credenza backend

-This is the backend code for Credenza.
+This is the backend code for [Credenza](https://github.com/morwen80/credenza-frontend).
+Check the above link for the front end.